Hakimbek/my-git-notes/Staging_Commits/Commit/README.md

 ![ca](image/ca.png)

+The above command will prompt our default text editor and ask for the commit message.
+Type a commit message, and then save and exit from the editor.
+This process will only commit the already added files.
+It will not commit the files that have not been staged.

 ## Git commit -m
 The -m option of commit command lets you to write the commit message on the command line.
 This command will not prompt the text editor.
 It will run as follows:
 ```